 Prolotherapy is short for proliferative therapy.
-This therapy targets ligament laxity as the cause of chronic joint and spine pain.
+At our office in Lansdowne, Prolotherapy targets ligament laxity as the cause of chronic joint and spine pain.
 Ligament laxity essentially means that a person’s joints move too much or beyond normal, healthy limits.
 Trauma, repeat injuries, or even simple overuse can cause ligament laxity.

-Because ligaments, tendons and muscles all work together to promote normal motion, we use prolotherapy to treat an injury by treating a whole region or joint.
+Because ligaments, tendons, and muscles all work together to promote normal motion, ROSM in Lansdowne uses prolotherapy to treat an injury by treating a whole region or joint.

 Although there are other proliferative solutions, 15% dextrose is the most studied.
 Therefore, it has the most scientific research and support.
-When injected into or near a ligament or tendon, the dextrose irritates the tissue and triggers productive inflammation.
+When inserted into or near a ligament or tendon, the dextrose Injections irritate the tissue and trigger productive inflammation.